wmccarley/pulsar_pip/Watcher_PIP.md

     // this is to prevent unneccessary invocation of onTopicIdle(...) callback .topicIdleGracePeriodMillis(30000)

-    // implementation of the TopicEventListener interface
+    // implementation of the WatchEventListener interface
-    .eventListener(myTopicEventListener)
+    .eventListener(myWatchEventListener)
     .watch()

 ...